Evan-Coleman/Chess_GUI/Chess_GUI/README.txt

 Notes:
-Added a prop IsBlacksTurn, sets to true, so black always start, will need to add checking color into input validation
+Added a prop IsBlacksTurn, sets to true, so black always start, will need to add checking color into input validation Board does not update on a piece being moved

 Legalmove refactors for tomorrow: